 Got into a Car Sharing Car Accident in Florida?

-A car sharing program is similar to ride sharing apps like LYFT and UBER but you’re the one behind the wheel and it’s another person’s vehicle.
-In the result of an accident, it would be best to contact the company to file a claim so then the vehicle could be covered for any damages caused.
-As for any personal injuries you would want to contact a personal injury attorney who has experience in the field of car sharing accidents.
+A car-sharing program is similar to ride-sharing apps like LYFT and UBER but you’re the one behind the wheel and it’s another person’s vehicle.
+As a result of an accident, it would be best to contact the company to file a claim so then the vehicle could be covered for any damages caused.
+As for any personal injuries you would want to contact a personal injury attorney who has experience in the field of car-sharing accidents.
 They would know what laws will fall under and how liability will come into play.
-It would be best to be prepared and understand what might come into play with this case like comparative negligence, Dangerous Instrumentality Doctrine and PIP.
+It would be best to be prepared and understand what might come into play with this case like comparative negligence, Dangerous Instrumentality Doctrine, and PIP.

 At the Smith & Eulo Law Firm, we have car accident lawyers to represent you in your case.
 If you or a loved one has been involved in a car accident, do not hesitate to call us at 407-930-8912 or email at firstname.lastname@example.org.
 We strive to always be available for you.